-General Property Deposit \$ 7.00
+General Property Deposit • • • \$ 7.00

-Military Property Deposit 20.00
+Military Property Deposit • 20.00

 Dormitory Deposit 5.00

 General Property Deposit - Every student other than an extension student must make a general property deposit of \$7.00.
 This deposit is subject to charges for property loss or damages or breakage or violation of rules in any College library or laboratory, failure to return keys furnished by the College, or for damage to or loss of any other College property.
-If the charges incurred in any term or semester exceed fifty per cent of the deposit, the student, upon notice from the Business Manager, will be required to restore the deposit to the original amount by paying such charges immediately.
-Students having charges in excess of the deposit must pay the excess immediately; pending payment, no credit will be allowed on the work of that semester or term, and the student will be ineligible to re-enter the College, Loss and damage items charged against general property deposits shall be credited to the department or other unit in which the loss or damage occurred.
+If the charges incurred in any term or semester exceed fifty per cent of the deposit, the student, upon notice from the Business Manager, will be required to restore the deposit to the original amount by paying such charges in excess of the deposit must pay the excess immediately; pending payment, no credit will be allowed on the work of that semester or term, and the student will be ineligible to re-enter the College.